 - To provide student success activities including supplemental instruction and advising

 - To increase the numbers of EPCC students transferring to UTEP with the tools to succeed in college, graduate with a baccalaureate degree and pursue a biomedical research career and a PhD

 The program provides paid research internships for EPCC Science majors.
 Rise Bridge Scholars will work in research laboratories at EPCC and UTEP, and interact with faculty at other institutions which are members of the Genomics Data Science Community Network including Johns Hopkins University.

 - Free tutors

 - Supplemental workshops and classes, micro-credentials and badges

 - Free travel to fun places

-- Meet students and faculty from other colleges and universities
+- Meet and network with students and faculty from other colleges and universities